dreamsafari/wireguard-auto-config/README.md

 # wireguard-auto-config
-Automated setup of wireguard configs for Ubuntu 18.04 and above.
+Automated setup and configure wireguard for Ubuntu 18.04 and above.

 Tested on 19.04
 ## Usage